Phoebe Buffay: "Smelly Cat"

-One of the show's running gags are Phoebe's absurd, folksy songs with awkward titles like "Pervert Parade", "Ode to A Pubic Hair", "You Suck", "Shut Up & Go Home", "Ballad of the Circumcized Man", "The Food Here Will Kill You", however Phoebe's magnum opus is undoubtedly "Smelly Cat", which she debuts in season one at Central Perk.
+One of the show's running gags are Phoebe's absurd, folksy songs with awkward titles like "Pervert Parade", "Ode to A Pubic Hair", "You Suck", "Shut Up & Go Home", "Ballad of the Circumcised Man", "The Food Here Will Kill You", however Phoebe's magnum opus is undoubtedly "Smelly Cat", which she debuts in season one at Central Perk.
 The song is about a cat who is shunned by society because of its foul stench as a result of flatulence ("What are they feeding you?").
 However, Phoebe empathizes with it, because she can relate to being outcast.
 The verses consist of Phoebe rattling off a list of ways in which the cat is disliked ("They won't take you to the vet", "you're obviously not their favorite pet", etc.) while the chorus ends with the uplifting message to anyone who is different or unique that it is "not your fault".
 In the episode, "The One Where Eddie Moves In," Phoebe is discovered by a record producer who wants to make a music video for "Smelly Cat".
-Phoebe is delighted with the end result, at first naively failing to recognize that the voice in the video belongs to a far more talented singer.
+Phoebe is delighted with the result, at first naively failing to recognize that the voice in the video belongs to a far more talented singer.
 Ultimately, she philosophizes that the unrecognized singer is, metaphorically, Smelly Cat, denied deserving adoration for having the wrong "look".
 In the episode, "The One With Phoebe's Ex-Partner," Phoebe's former singing partner, Leslie, portrayed by E.G. Daily, wants to get back together.
 The partnership fails again when Leslie sells "Smelly Cat" to a commercial agency against Phoebe's wishes.
 Phoebe teaches the song to Chrissie Hynde, who releases it in a 1999 album.
 The credited songwriters include Adam Chase, Betsy Borns, Kudrow and Hynde.
 On August 26, 2015, Kudrow performed the song as a duet with Taylor Swift during Swift's concert in Los Angeles as a part of her 1989 World Tour.